Renewable Energy Procurement (RFP Docket No. 2017-0352)

 Stage 3 RFP: In December 2023, Hawaiian Electric announced the Final Award Group for the Stage 3 RFP.
 This group includes 7 projects for Oahu, 4 for Maui, and 4 for Hawaii Island, totaling over 1,170 MW of capacity and 2,144 MWh of battery storage.
 Hawaiian Electric and the project developers are now negotiating Power Purchase Agreements (“PPAs”) and conducting interconnection studies.
 PPAs may come before the Commission for approval by the end of 2024.
 Projects can be viewed at Hawaiian Electric’s Renewable Project Status Board.

-Future Renewable Energy Procurement: Based on the efforts of Hawaiian Electric’s Integrated Grid Planning Process, Hawaiian Electric plans to file a draft RFP known as the “IGP RFP” with the Commission in April 2024, informed by other ongoing efforts, including a series of meetings in the Energy Equity Docket (No. 2022-0250).
+Future Renewable Energy Procurement: Based on the efforts of Hawaiian Electric’s Integrated Grid Planning Process, Hawaiian Electric plans to file a draft RFP known as the “IGP RFP” with the Commission in 2024, informed by other ongoing efforts, including public comments and a series of meetings in the Energy Equity Docket (No. 2022-0250).

 HAWAIIAN ELECTRIC’S COMPETITIVE BIDDING PROCESS